xcart/xcart-docs/_pages/kb_en/sales_channels/sell_your_products_with_buy_button.md

     /integrating_your_store_with_other_web-sites/sell_your_products_with_buy_button.html
 ---

-The Buy Button module lets you easily add ecommerce to your blog, website, or email campaign using Buy Buttons that connect with a X-Cart store.
+The addon Buy Button lets you easily add ecommerce to your blog, website, or email campaign using Buy Buttons that connect with a X-Cart store.
 You can use Buy Buttons to sell your products on WordPress, Tilda, and Wix, on your own website, or wherever you've already built an audience online.
 Product cards with the Buy Buttons always show the actual product name and price, even if you modify them on your storefront.

-After you've installed the Buy Button module in your X-Cart admin, you can create a new Buy Button for a product.
-This generates either a snippet of embed code for you to embed in the source HTML of your webpage, or a URL for you to add to your email campaign.
+After the Buy Button addon has been installed in your X-Cart store, you can create a new Buy Button for a product.
+This generates either a code snippet for you to embed in the source HTML of your webpage, or a URL for you to add to your email campaign.
 After you embed it, the code displays a Buy Button.

-## Creating Buy Button
+## Create a Buy Button

 To create a Buy Button:

-1. From your X-Cart admin menu, open **Promotions** section and click **Buy Button**.
+1. From your X-Cart admin menu, open the **Promotions** section and click **Buy Button**.

 2. On the Buy Button page, choose either **Generate product card** or **Embed product to email** and click the corresponding **Select product** button: